pipelinelabo/datalaiq-wiki/tuning/tuning.md

 ### Acceleration

-Gravwell stores data in "wells", logical groupings of data, on disk according to your configuration.
+DatalaiQ stores data in "wells", logical groupings of data, on disk according to your configuration.
 A typical well declaration looks like:

 ```
 [Storage-Well "syslog"]